RakhithJK/axllent-mailpit-wiki/SMTP-relay.md

 ## Relaying all messages

-The `---smtp-relay-all` flag (or `MP_SMTP_RELAY_ALL` environment variable) can be set to automatically relay all incoming messages via the configured SMTP relay server.
+The `--smtp-relay-all` flag (or `MP_SMTP_RELAY_ALL` environment variable) can be set to automatically relay all incoming messages via the configured SMTP relay server.
 This means that Mailpit will act like a caching proxy server, and automatically pass on any incoming email to the configured SMTP server and store a local copy.
 The incoming email is not modified (unlike releasing via the web UI / API), and the message is simply passed through as-is.
 This option should be used with caution.